BUIDLHub/eth-sync/README.md

 }
 </pre>

+The JSON objects contained in a snapshot must be sorted in block, transactionIndex order.
+Unsorted data will result in eth-sync being unable to bundle events together and will obviously not guarantee correct event callback ordering.

 BUIDLHub offers a snapshotting service that will generate and make public snapshots of fully decoded transaction data for your app.
 See BUIDLHub's eth-sync-snapshot project for an example of how you might use your own snapshotting solution.